Stormz4/group20-EzShop/Deliverables/UnitTestReport.md

 | 6 | Added BB tests for DB (ProductType and ReturnTransaction) |

-Leaf classes (TestEZShop_Customer, User and so on) and DB methods don't include involve a lot of controls and checks on the data since they're checked at an higher level in EZShop.
+Leaf classes (TestEZShop_Customer, User and so on) and DB methods don't include involve a lot of controls and checks on the data since they're checked at a higher level in EZShop.<br/>
+Boundaries tables are not reported in most cases because they were empty.

 # Contents